-The particular hazards faced by the World Heritage Site result on the one hand from its geographical location and on the other from the consequences of climate change in Hamburg.
+The particular hazards faced by the World Heritage Site result, on the one hand, from its geographical location, and on the other from the consequences of climate change in Hamburg.
 The Speicherstadt, which was built at the end of the 19th century on wooden piles into the Hamburg port area on the Elbe, may be threatened by the expected general rise in sea level.
-In the period from October to March every year, the area is also threatened by severe storms and storm surges, which can also lead to an increased occurrence of flooding in the inner city area, which can also affect the Kontorhausviertel.
+In the period from October to March every year, the area is also threatened by severe storms and storm surges, which can also lead to an increased occurrence of flooding in the inner-city area, which can also affect the Kontorhausviertel.

-The average temperature went up between 1881 and 2013 by about 1.4° C in the Metropolregion of Hamburg.
-In future, rising temperatures and more "tropical nights", especially within the inner city centre, are expected during the summer period.
+The average temperature has also risen between 1881 and 2013 by about 1.4°C in the Metropolitan region of Hamburg.
+In the future, rising temperatures and more "tropical nights," especially within the inner-city centre, are expected during the summer period.
 Depending on the future CO2 emission rate, the average temperature throughout the year may increase by 1°C, or as much as 5°C. Extremely dry summer periods and heat waves may have a long-term effect on the building construction and the building materials used, which are sometimes exposed to a constant change between humid and dry environments.

-In winter, more frequent (and heavier) rainfall is expected.
-A specific research study regarding vulnerability towards storm surges, inland flooding and heavy rainfall has been done by the Hamburg Institute of International Economics (HWWI) in 201525.
+In the winter, more frequent (and heavier) rainfall is expected, based on a specific study regarding vulnerability to storm surges, inland flooding and heavy rainfall that was carried out by the Hamburg Institute of International Economics (HWWI) in 201525.

 Moreover, as a metropolis on the waterfront, Hamburg is confronted with the effects of sea level rise.
 At the level Cuxhaven Steubenhöft (German Bight) measurements have been carried out from 1981 - 2019 and the results already show a sea level rise of 20 cm per century.
-The IPCC-special report on the ocean and the cryosphere within a changing climate (SROCC) predicts a "continue as before emission scenario" of major sea rise on a global level.
-This suggests corresponding increases in the risk of storm surges as well as the upstream directed transport of sediment, with implications for flood protection and future sediment management.
-Moreover, the brackish water zone, the mixed zone of saltwater and fresh water, will move further upstream as well.
+The IPCC-special report on the ocean and the cryosphere within a changing climate (SROCC) predicts a business as usual emission scenario of major sea rise on a global level.
+This suggests corresponding increases in the risk of storm surges as well as the upstream-directed transport of sediment, with implications for flood protection and future sediment management.
+Moreover, the brackish water zone, a mixed zone of saltwater and fresh water, will move further upstream as well.

 Therefore, Hamburg needs to prepare for the inescapable consequences of climate change.
-Along with that, Hamburg is developing a monitoring programme to document the effects of climate change and to assess in how far adaptation measures undertaken so far have been effective.26
+As a foundation for this task, Hamburg is developing a monitoring programme to document the effects of climate change and to assess in how far adaptation measures undertaken so far have been effective.26

-With respect to the effect of these climatic changes on the Speicherstadt and Kontorhausviertel, and corresponding measures to address these effects, limited information was found in the course of developing this report.
+With respect to the effect of these climatic changes as they specifically impact the Speicherstadt and Kontorhausviertel, limited information was found in the course of developing this report.
+It follows that this limitation also applied to finding any corresponding measures to address these effects.
 In the past years, various investigations have been carried out by building owners and operators with regard to preservation and maintenance in general, however details were not available at the time of writing, and it is believed that these did not specifically concern the impacts of climate change.
 In general, the authors believe that several different local stakeholders would be interested in addressing this knowledge gap.